operasoftware/devopera/tv/_posts/2014-08-22OperaTvStoreEmulator4x.md

 Opera Software does not provide any official support for the Opera TV Emulator.
 However, a number of communication channels are available:

-- Join our developer community forums on [dev.opera.com/forums][30], where you’ll find a dedicated section on TV content development.
+- Join our developer community [forums][30], where you’ll find a dedicated section on TV content development.
 - Get notified of updates to the Opera TV Emulator on the [tv-emulator-external@list.opera.com mailing list][31].

 [30]: http://forums.opera.com/categories/en-opera-tv-store